Does 'Alpha Jake' Have A Sequel Or Spin-Off Series?

 Loving Alpha Jake

-After being bullied in school by a gang in school, Vivian seeks for help in the arms of Alpha Damien who promises to help her on the condition that she will be his slave and do all his bidding.
-Vivian has no choice and agrees with his conditions.
+After being bullied by a gang in school, Vivian seeks for help in the arms of Alpha Damien who promises to help her on the condition that she will be his slave and do all his bidding.
+Vivian has no choice and agrees to his conditions.
 But she soon falls in love with Jake, a basketball player and Alpha of another pack.
 There is a clash as Damien is secretly in love with Vivian and does everything to keep her, Jake on the other hand would not let Vivian go and Alicia-Vivian's room mate is in love with Jake.
 Find out what happens in this intriguing story of the Alphas and their love interest.

 Not enough ratings